 Well, if you want to know how to control a narcissist and get them to do what you want or to give him/her a taste of their own medicine, this is what you do.*

 *Fair Warning: You need to know that while this information can be useful, there’s such a thing as karma – and maybe you don’t want to do this.
 The fact is that two wrongs don’t make a right.
 With that being said, I get it – sometimes, you just want to make a narcissist feel the way he or she makes YOU feel – to give him a taste of his own medicine.
 Maybe that’s because you think it’ll help him get a sense of empathy – but it won’t, at least not for long.
-However, it WILL cause him to be under your control for a period of time, so if that’s what you want, read on – or watch this video.
+However, it WILL cause him to be under your control for a period of time, so if that’s what you want, you’re in the right place.
+PLEASE NOTE: If there is physical abus of any type in your relationship, none of this article applies to your situation and you should be working on getting out as quickly as possible – check out this page for some resources to help you.

 How to Torture a Narcissist in 10 Steps